beuke.org

 (**) :: Applicative f => f a -> f b -> f (a, b)** g = fmap (,) f <*> g

 We’ve now formulated a two-way translation between Applicative and Monoidal, illustrating that they are isomorphic.
 This equality between Applicative and Monoidal can also be shown in a computer-checked proof in Coq.
-Now, lets have a look at some instances of Applicative.

 An Instance of Applicative, the List Applicative